altunixon/wips/lns/altina_ln/ASP-52-.md

 “If you put it that way… Ah?!”

-Stuffing a hand into Regis mouth in order to silence him, his sister leaned closer to Altina.
+Stuffing a hand into Regis mouth in order to silence him, his sister leaned closer to Altina.<br/>

 “Ah?!
 Her Highness Marie Quatre?!
 It’s really is Her Highness Marie Quatre?!
 Looks like Regis-chan have been under your care!”

 What are the guards doing?!
 Regis screamed in his heart.
-Apparently, the guards were also taken aback by her ‘mother from the countryside’ kind of atmosphere’.
+Apparently, the guards were also taken aback by her ‘mother from the countryside’ kind of atmosphere’.<br/>

-Seeing how Altina had welcomed her, the guards did not dare to restrain Regis’ sister.
+Seeing how Altina had welcomed her, the guards did not dare to restrain Regis’ sister.<br/>

-With the good atmosphere, Altina ushered Regis’ sister into the tent.
+With the good atmosphere, Altina ushered Regis’ sister into the tent.<br/>

 “Please enter, sister, and have a pleasant conversation.”